dobesv/quarrelly/README.md

 Now you can run the GraphQL server backend:

-    cd *-server && npm start
+    cd quarrelly-server && npm start

-Then in a new console you can run the react dev server:
+Then in another console, run the frontend dev server, which does live reload and other good stuff:

-    cd *-ui && npm start
+    cd quarrelly-ui && npm start

-And then can play with the app!
+Then you can access the app at http://localhost/ .

+If you choose to forego the nginx proxy, you can probably insert the server URL in quarrelly-ui/src/index.js to specify http://localhost:8000/ as a parameter to the ApolloClient constructor.